odinuv/web/en/apv/walkthrough/database/index.md

 Click on **select** next to the `location` table to verify, that the row really got inserted into the table.
 That's -- once you know the structure of the destination table, writing an SQL INSERT statement is easy.
+Notice that there are two keywords used at the beginning of the query `INSERT INTO`.
+If you have some programming background, this may look unusual to you.
+It is supposed to improve the readability ot the SQL query.
+In SQL it is quite common, so you better get used to it.

+THe list of the columns is not required, so the above query may also be shortened to:

+{% highlight sql %}
+INSERT INTO location VALUES (DEFAULT, 'Paris', 'Avenue Gustave Eiffel', NULL, NULL, NULL, 'La Tour Eiffel')
+{% endhighlight %}

+I highly discourage you from using this form of INSERT query in your application.
+It breaks as soon as you make some modifications to the table.
+Also just from reading it, it is very hard to understand what gets inserted where.
+It is better to be **explicit and verbose**.

+#### DEFAULT and NULL
+They keyword `DEFAULT` means that a default value of the column should be used (in the above case, it is a [sequence](todo) value -- `nextval('location_id_location_seq'::regclass)`).
+The keyword `NULL` means that no value will be inserted into that column.

+If you don't list a column in the
+INSERT query, then it is the same as if you listed it with the `DEFAULT` keyword.
+Then it depends on the definition of the column:

+- If the column has a default value, than that value is inserted.
+- If the column has not a default value then:
+    - If the column allows NULLs, no value is inserted (NULL).
+    - If the column requires a value (defined as `NOT NULL`), an error is raised -- a required value for the table column was not provided in the INSERT query

+#### Working with Dates
+Although dates are printed as string, the database server stores them in a [timestamp format](todo).
+When inserting a date, you must make sure that the server understands it correctly by either:

+- Supplying the date in the format expected by the server (usually `YYYY-MM-DD`).
+- Explicitly converting the date with conversion function.

+The first option depends on the configuration of the database server, but it is fairly common, that this query works:

+{% highlight sql %}
+INSERT INTO person (first_name, last_name, nickname, birth_day)
+VALUES ('John', 'Doe', 'Johnnie', '2010-12-24')
+{% endhighlight %}

+Using a conversion function is safer, but slightly more complicated.
+There are a lot of differences between various database servers.
+However, the general principle is that you supply date in an arbitrary format and a description of that format:

+{% highlight sql %}
+INSERT INTO person (first_name, last_name, nickname, birth_day)
+VALUES ('John', 'Doe', 'Johnnie', TO_TIMESTAMP('24.12.2010', 'DD.MM.YYYY'),)
+{% endhighlight %}

+In the above query, I used the [TO_TIMESTAMP function](todo) of the PostgreSQL database server.
+The first argument to the function is the date (in any format).
+The second argument to that function is the description of the format with a [formatting string](todo).
+This way you tell the server that the date starts with two digits representing a date and followed by a dot.

+{. :note}
+The date conversion functions are specific to each database server.
+While they share the same principle, they may have different names and parameters.
+Always consult the manual of the database server you are using (look for section 'Date conversion functions').

 ### UPDATE
 The general syntax of the UPDATE command is: